 25 Women Changing the World

-People Magazine recognized our co-founder and managing director, Nicole Hockley, as one of their 25 Women Changing the World for her work preventing gun violence.
+People Magazine recognized our co-founder and CEO, Nicole Hockley, as one of their 25 Women Changing the World for her work preventing gun violence.
 See the feature.

 Public Service Announcement (PSA) Awards

 Each year, Sandy Hook Promise partners with BBDO New York and other recognized experts in media, storytelling and PR to produce and distribute a PSA campaign.
 Shared through broadcast, cable, satellite, and streaming television, as well as radio, print, digital, and outdoor ads, the campaigns reinforce the message to “know the signs” to prevent gun violence.
 These PSAs have won more than 200 advertising industry awards.
 MetrixLab research has proven that viewers of these PSAs are more aware that gun violence is preventable and of the signs that can lead to violence.
 Furthermore, the campaigns provided a halo effect for other gun violence prevention organizations, strengthening the movement overall.